-What are possible food and drug interactions associated with Diflunisal?If Diflunisal is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Diflunisal with the following: acetaminophen, antacids taken regularly, aspirin, blood thinners (such as warfarin), certain blood pressure/heart medications (such as lisinopril or valsartan), cyclosporine, lithium, methotrexate, other NSAIDs (such as indomethacin, sulindac, or naproxen), or water pills (such as furosemide or hydrochlorothiazide).
+What are the possible food and drug interactions associated with this medication?If diflunisal is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining diflunisal with the following: acetaminophen, antacids, aspirin, blood thinners (such as warfarin), certain blood pressure/heart medications (such as lisinopril or valsartan), cyclosporine, lithium, methotrexate, other NSAIDs (such as indomethacin, sulindac, or naproxen), or water pills (such as furosemide or hydrochlorothiazide).

-How should I store Diflunisal?Store at room temperature, away from dampness and moisture.
+How should I store this medication?Store at room temperature.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.